MHI Inc. Product and Company Overview

 MW decarbonized steam making.

 What is the growth rate of CO2 emission?
-Emissions increased by over 2.0 Gt from 2020 to 2021 (post-pandemic recovery).
-Very rough numbers indicate that the CO2 increase averages between 0.4-0.9 GT/year over the past 20 years.
+Excess emissions increased by over 2.0 Gt from 2020 to 2021 (post-pandemic recovery).
+Very rough numbers indicate that the excess CO2 increase averages between 0.4-0.9 GT/year over the past 20 years.
 The annual growth rate in atmospheric carbon dioxide over the past 60 years is about 100 times faster than previous natural increases, such as those that occurred at the end of the last ice age 11,000-17,000 years ago.

 What was the atmospheric content of CO2 in 2022?
 About 421 ppm.